Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 An example of a Family Trust with Beneficiaries restricted to your decedents – down-the-line Inheritance Trusts

-Unlike a normal Family Trust, the General Beneficiaries are restricted to just the bloodline descendants.
-When setting up a trust with limited beneficiaries, the settlor identifies the family members eligible for distribution.
-Typically, these beneficiaries are limited to direct descendants, unborn children and grandchildren and other closely related family members within the defined bloodline.
-This selective designation of beneficiaries helps to narrow the group of potential recipients, maintaining that the trust’s advantages are preserved for the family.
+Unlike a normal Family Trust, the General Beneficiaries of a restricted lineal trust are restricted to just the bloodline descendants.
+When setting up a trust with limited beneficiaries, you identify the family members eligible to receive distributions.
+Typically, these beneficiaries are limited to direct descendants, unborn children, grandchildren and other closely related family members within the defined bloodline.

 General Beneficiaries restricted to the bloodline – Definition